Plogl/cross-country/README.md

 # cross country

+***I am having issues getting the code from the server, will update this repo once everything is in order.
+I still felt it important to include a few files I still had locally that demonstrate familiarity with JUnit and graph traversal and Dijkstra's algorithm***

--A test run of this code can be found as Cross-Country-Example.gif, and tests as JUnit-Tests-Example.gif-
+-A test run of this code can be found as Cross-Country-Example.gif, and tests at JUnit-Tests-Example.gif-

 A trip planner that uses capital cities as stops between your starting and ending city.